TusharSharma23/Sum21/README.md

 # Sum21
-A simple AI game.
+A never losing simple AI game for AI demonstration.
-Rules given in output.
-Give it a try, you will lose.